jeheon1905/mp_davidson/README.md

 # Install pylibxc (for XC functionals)
 git clone https://gitlab.com/libxc/libxc.git
+cd libxc
 git checkout 6.0.0  # Switch to 6.0.0 tag
-cd libxc
-python setup.py develop
+conda install -c conda-forge cmake  # Run this if cmake is not installed python setup.py develop  # or: pip install -e .

 # If pylibxc import fails:
 # You may need to add libxc.so* to your library path.